javi12882/Practicalwork1/README.md

 At first I thought the practical work would be just doing some different methods, classes and subclasses for the train class but as I was doing it I realized it was not that easy and that we would have to stay a lot of hours developing the program, testing it, finding errors, fixing them...

 I faced some problems during the program construction as I had to revise the slides of the different units to revise all the theory.
-Mainly, we had most of the problems in the station class as it is the largest one and the one that contains most of the methods of the program.
+Mainly, I had the most of the problems in the station class as it is the largest one and the one that contains most of the methods of the program.
-We had some problems trying to set which was the status of the trains in the different moments of the simulation.
+I had some problems trying to set which was the status of the trains in the different moments of the simulation.
-To continue, our trains, during all the program execution, stayed always in the "En route" state even if the distance was 0 but in the end we managed to solve it.
+To continue, the trains, during all the program execution, stayed always in the "En route" state even if the distance was 0 but in the end we managed to solve it.

 # Conclusions